-This baked cod with caper mash is a really tasty and easy quick healthy meal.
-A delicious tomato basil sauce covers the fish which is then baked in the oven and served with a healthy low carb caper mash.
-A great way to celebrate the end of your working week.
+Baked cod with caper mash is a tasty easy quick healthy meal.
+A delicious tomato basil sauce covers the baked fish and it’s served with a healthy low carb caper mash!

 I remade this baked cod with caper mash recipe in June 2016 when Cirio contacted me offering me some free samples of their tinned tomatoes.